Fikayo Tomori: Chelsea

-2005–2016: Youth career
+Youth career

-Tomori joined the Chelsea Academy at under-8 level and progressed through the club's academy system.
+Tomori joined the Chelsea Academy at under-eight level and progressed through the club's academy system.
 He was part of the Chelsea youth side which recorded back to back triumphs in both the UEFA Youth League and the FA Youth Cup in 2015 and 2016.

 On 11 May 2016, Tomori was named to the first-team substitute bench along with fellow academy players Tammy Abraham and Kasey Palmer, in Chelsea's 1–1 draw with Liverpool.
 However, he failed to make an appearance at Anfield.
 On 15 May, in Chelsea's final game of the 2015–16 season, Tomori made his debut in a 1–1 draw with Premier League champions Leicester City, replacing Branislav Ivanović in the 60th minute.
 Although Tomori was included in the United States pre-season tour, he did not make a single appearance.
 On 1 August, Tomori signed a new four-year contract ahead of the 2016–17 season.

-2017: Loan to Brighton & Hove Albion
+2017–2019: Loans to Championship clubs

 On 23 January 2017, Tomori joined Championship club Brighton & Hove Albion on loan for the remainder of the 2016–17 season.
 Five days later, Tomori made his Brighton debut in a 3–1 away defeat against National League team Lincoln City in the FA Cup fourth round, in which he scored an own goal to give Lincoln the lead.
 On 18 February 2017, Tomori made his league debut for Brighton, in their 2–0 away victory against Barnsley, replacing Anthony Knockaert in stoppage time of the second half.
 On 18 March 2017, Tomori was given his first start for Brighton in their 2–0 away defeat against Leeds United, featuring for the entire 90 minutes.

-2017–18: Loan to Hull City

 On 31 August 2017, Tomori joined Championship club Hull City on a season long loan deal.
 He made his debut on 13 September 2017, in a 2–1 defeat away to Fulham.

-2018–19: Loan to Derby County

 On 6 August 2018, Tomori joined Championship club Derby County on a season long loan.
 He made his debut on 11 August in a 4–1 loss against Leeds United.
 His time at the club saw him named the club's "Player of the Year".

-2019–20: First-team breakthrough
+2019–20 season: First-team breakthrough

 On 31 August 2019, Tomori made his first start for Chelsea against Sheffield United, which ended a 2–2 draw at Stamford Bridge.
 He scored his first goal for Chelsea on 14 September, opening the scoring with long-range curling shot from outside the penalty area, in a 5–2 away win over Wolverhampton Wanderers.
 He scored a header against former club Hull City to help Chelsea to a 2–1 win in the fourth round of the FA Cup at the KCOM Stadium on 25 January 2020.